 To complete an application, applicants will need to provide:

-- Access to resources
+- Complete the access to resources checklist

-- Date of the emergency
+- Provide the date of the emergency

-- Amount of request, up to $5,000
+- Request a grant amount, up to $5,000

-- Severity of the medical/dental/mental health condition.
+- Severity of the medical/dental/mental health condition

 - Economic severity of the condition.